spegelius/filaswitch/README.md

 filaswitch
 ==============================
-Filament switch post processor for Simplify 3D (3.1.1).
+Filament switch post processor for Simplify 3D (3.1.1 and 4.0.0).
 Currently tested with Prometheus System.
 Main features:
 - adds material switch purge tower g-code to Simplify3D dual-extruder prints (Prometheus System supported)
 - fixes S3D ver 3.1.1 bug with 'Perform retraction during wipe movement'

-Perform retraction during wipe movement-bug:
+Perform retraction during wipe movement-bug (S3D 3.1.1):
 - filaswitch detects if this feature is enabled in S3D profile and applies the fix automatically.
 - also one doesn't need to have Prometheus System to apply this fix.
 Simply omit the dual-extrusion S3D configuration and filaswitch will skip dual-extrusion g-code addition